 Stanwood

-Take a step back in time in Stanwood, just an hour north of Seattle.
-The town has roots in Scandinavian and farming history and sits at a crossroads between the Islands Region and the Skagit Valley of the Salish Sea Region.
-Stanwood is also home to the renowned Pilchuck Glass School, an international center for glass art education founded in 1971 by Dale Chihuly, Anne Gould Hauberg, and John H. Hauberg.
-Public tours are offered each spring for those looking to get a closer look at the world of glass.
+Nestled where the Stillaguamish River meets Puget Sound, Stanwood has roots in agriculture and Scandinavian heritage.
+Stroll downtown with its boutique shops and eateries or visit historic buildings through the Stanwood Area Historical Society.
+The small city is home to the renowned Pilchuck Glass School, an international center for glass art education founded in the 1970s by Dale Chihuly, Anne Gould Hauberg, and John H. Hauberg.
+Public tours are offered each spring for those looking to get a closer look at the world of glass art.
+Beyond art and culture, visitors can explore beaches, parks, and hiking trails in the area and on nearby Camano Island.

 Steilacoom